College football scores: Top 25 rankings, results for Week 14

 The 2020 college football season is in Week 14, which is the second week with College Football Playoff rankings this season.
-This weekend, No. 1 Alabama will visit LSU while No. 12 Indiana faces No. 16 Wisconsin in a Big Ten battle.
+No. 1 Alabama won big at LSU, 55-17.

 Below, find the scores, schedule and top 25 rankings for Week 14.